rupalkhilari/genome-designer/docs/extensions/README.md

 Extensions must include a field `geneticConstructor: {}` in `package.json` or they will be ignored.

+The `geneticConstructor` object must include the field `type`, and either `client` for Client Extensions, or `router` for Server Extensions, or both if there are components on both the client and server.

 ### Install extensions

 In general, extensions listed in `/server/extensions/package.json` and are installed using `npm run install-extensions`.
 This will install packages, which are assumed to be already build.
 You may wish to use `npm link` while you are developing a local extension (see Tips section).

-We make no guarantees that all package dependencies will be installed (currently, we use `npm install`, which installs dependencies and runs `prepublish` scripts, but that may change in the future).
+We make no guarantees that all package dependencies will be installed (currently, we use `npm install`, which installs dependencies and runs `postinstall` scripts, but that may change in the future).

 If you are developing locally, you may list packages in `package.json` with relative paths, as allowed by NPM.